 5. Reward yourself

 You can’t work every day or you will burn out, which will only lead to suppressed motivation.
 If you have put in a solid week of work, give yourself a day off.
-Recharge by getting a good night’s sleep or rest your eyes and bones in nature.
+Recharge by getting a good night’s sleep on a high-quality mattress or rest your eyes and bones in nature.
 You need some fresh air, natural light and sunshine for health sake.

 6. Work with a friend